drzhbe/QmlTxt/Import.md

 ### Note
 > - To make module a singleton use `pragma singleton` at start of file and the word `singleton` in `qmldir` before identifier
 > - There is no need to initialize module, simply use the identifier used in `qmldir` file (`MyModule`)

+# QML file in JS file
+There is [a way](http://doc.qt.io/qt-5/qtqml-javascript-imports.html#importing-a-qml-module-from-a-javascript-resource) to do it, but I didn't succeed making it work.

 # JS file usage in QML file